emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in watch parties, streams are synced, controllable by both watchers.

 ***
-## FilmeX
-### Score: 19/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its (non-embed, vidlink) sources if they fail. ✔️
-1. Site does have episode auto-next across all servers (non-embed, vidlink). ✔️
-1. UI is solid, feels clean and modern. ✔️
-1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Has a good sorting, franchise collections, and AI recommendation bot. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (vidlink + works w/ primevid). ✔️
-1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

-***
 ## Cinezo
 ### Score: 19/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️